 The CPU itself supports up to 128GB of RAM, in a 4x 32GB configuration.
 We see these platforms using 16-64GB or less given cost sensitivities.
 One can also use ECC memory, but be aware these are unbuffered DIMMs not RDIMMs.

 There are going to be folks who want to point to AMD alternatives.
 On the consumer/ enthusiast side, the AMD Ryzen platforms are incredibly competitive offering more cores.
 We have also seen a few Ryzen server platforms such as the ASRock Rack X570D4I-2T.
-The Xeon W-1200 series is focused on segments of the market where large OEMs are selling workstations to corporate clients.
+The Intel Xeon CPU W-1200 series is focused on segments of the market where large OEMs are selling workstations to corporate clients.